Paris plans to deliver inclusive, youth-centred and gender-equal Games in 2024

 Equality rules

-The Paris Games aims to be the first to reach a 50 per cent split between male and female athletes, edging Tokyo which managed 48.8 per cent.
+The Paris Games aims to be the first to reach a 50% split between male and female athletes, edging Tokyo which managed 48.8%.
 Paris will also be a marginally smaller Games – the number of athletes is expected to reduce by around 500 to 10,500, and the total number of events will go down by around 10.

 Tropical times